olegv142/esp32-ble-uart-mx/README.md

 ```
 https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json
 ```
 Then go to Boards Manager and install **esp32 by Espressif Systems**.
 Open **ble_uart_mx** project in Arduino.
-Select **ESP32C3 Dev Module** if you have ESP32C3 Super Mini and enable **USB CDC On Boot**.
+Select **ESP32C3/ESP32C6/ESP32S3 Dev Module** depending on your board and enable **USB CDC On Boot**.
 After that you can build and flash the adapter code.

-The compilation options are placed onto the separate header **ble_uart_mx/mx_config.h** which includes **ble_uart_mx/default_config.h**.
+The compilation options are placed onto the separate header **ble_uart_mx/mx_config.h** which includes **ble_uart_mx/user_config.h** which includes **ble_uart_mx/config/default.h**.
 With those options one can
 * choose device name
 * choose between USB CDC and hardware UART for communications
 * configure hardware UART parameters (pins, flow control)
+* configure connection status LED
-* disable status and/or debug events if user is interested in data events only
+* disable status and/or debug events or enable simple link protocol if user is interested in data events only
 * configure device behavior, for example disable discovery
 * configure auto-connecting on startup
-* configure using extended data frames or binary data encoding
+* configure using extended data frames and/or stream tags
 * setup debug options (TELL_UPTIME, ECHO)

-Since configuration options are placed onto the separate file you may conveniently create you own file instead of **default_config.h** or set of files for various device variants.
+Since configuration options are placed onto the separate file you may conveniently create you own file instead of **ble_uart_mx/config/default.h** or set of files for various device variants.

 In case you are failed to flash ESP32 board from Arduino do the following:
 * press BOOT button